-You can register plasmids in two ways: single plasmid registration or in bulk.
+You can register DNA / AA sequences in two ways: single registration or in bulk.

 - The single registration process works well for registering 3 or less entities.
 You'll import your entity, fill out metadata, register, and then create new batches.

 - The bulk process works well if you need to register many entities.
-You'll import metadata and batch information, import plasmid maps, and then register.
+You'll import metadata and batch information, import DNA or AA maps, and then register.
 This is the focus of this article.

 Create a spreadsheet with entity data

 You may often have multiple files that need to be registered.
 In this case, you'll need to use an Excel template to prepare your data.

 We will walk through an example of a bulk sequence re-import.
 To do so, you must prepare an Excel template with the data.

 - The spreadsheet needs a Name column.
 The values in the column need to exactly match the name of your DNA / AA sequence files from Snapgene, Geneious, or other softwares.